-- (1) Any player on the team is eligible to pitch, and there are no restrictions to the number of pitchers a manager may use in a game. - (2) Pitchers shall be permitted to have 2 appearances in the same calendar day.
-If a pitcher requires a rest following 1st appearance, they cannot return in the same calendar day. - (3) Pitcher cannot pitch 3 consecutive days unless a pitcher's first 2 days combined does not exceed: 11U:25 13U:30 15U Boys/16UGirls:35 18U:40 21U: 45 - a.
-If pitcher's day 1 + day 2 exceeds figure above for their division, they require at least 1 days rest. - Pitcher cannot pitch 4 consecutive days.
-One (1) days rest is needed. - (4) Pitchers and managers shall follow the following guidelines:
+(1) Any player on the team is eligible to pitch, and there are no restrictions to the number of pitchers a manager may use in a game.

+(2) Pitchers shall be permitted to have 2 appearances in the same calendar day.
+If a pitcher requires a rest following 1st appearance, they cannot return in the same calendar day.

+(3) Pitcher cannot pitch 3 consecutive days unless a pitcher's first 2 days combined does not exceed:11U:2513U:3015U Boys/16UGirls:3518U:4021U: 45

+- a.
+If pitcher's day 1 + day 2 exceeds figure above for their division, they require at least 1 days rest. - b.
+Pitcher cannot pitch 4 consecutive days.
+One (1) days rest is needed.
-11U 13U 15U Boys/

-(No (No 16UGirls 18U 21U Rest

-Curveballs) Curveballs Required

-before

-August 1)

-1-25 1-30 1-35 1-40 1-45 None

-26-40 31-45 36-50 41-55 46-60 1 day

-41-55 46-60 51-65 56-70 61-75 2 days

-56-65 61-75 66-80 71-85 76-90 3 days

-66-75 76-85 81-95 86-105 91-115 4 days

-75 85 95 105 115 Maximum
+(4) Pitchers and managers shall follow the following guidelines:

+(5) The official scorekeeper will calculate the total pitches thrown for that calendar day and determine the required rest starting the next calendar day.
+Athletes must not exceed the maximum pitch count total for that day.

+NOTE: Once the Coach informs the Umpire that a Pitcher is facing their final batter when they are 1 pitch away from a threshold, the umpire then informs the official scorekeeper and the total Pitch Count to be recorded by the Scorekeeper will be the threshold number that they just arrived at.
+No additional pitches will be counted as the pitcher finishes that batter before being removed as the pitcher.

-- (5) The official scorekeeper will calculate the total pitches thrown for that calendar day and determine the required rest starting the next calendar day.
-Athletes must not exceed the maximum pitch count total for that day. - (6) Once a player assumes the position of pitcher, they cannot catch for the remainder of the day. - (7) If a pitcher meets the requirements to pitch on consecutive days and the pitcher does not go over the first daily threshold during game 1, they are permitted to have a 2nd appearance in the same calendar day.
+(6) Once a player assumes the position of pitcher, they cannot catch for the remainder of the day.

+(7) If a pitcher meets the requirements to pitch on consecutive days and the pitcher does not go over the first daily threshold during game 1, they are permitted to have a 2nd appearance in the same calendar day or the next day if they do not exceed the minimum first threshold (11U - 25, 13U - 30, 15U Boys/16U Girls - 35, 18U - 40, 21U - 45).
 Pitchers will not be permitted to exceed the maximum daily allowable number of pitches in any two-day period.
+In this situation, when the pitchers two-day total reaches the maximum daily allowable number, that pitchers mandatory days rest starts the following day at 12:01 AM and is based on the total number of pitches thrown over the two-day period.